ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 client.
 The proxy uses the same port to listen for UDP packets from any authorized target and encapsulates the packets in the Listener Datagram Payload format, specifying the IP and port of the target and forwards it to the client.
-The proxy MUST keep a mapping of Context-IDs to IP Addresses and UDP Ports.
-If the client sends a payload defined in {#format} with the IP Version, IP Address and UDP Port fields, the proxy MUST update its mapping of the context ID to the provided IP Address and UDP Port.
-If the client sends a datagram without the IP Version, IP Address and UDP Port fields, the proxy MUST use the mapping to identify the target in order to transmit UDP Payloads on behalf of the client.
-Similarly, if the server sends a payload with the IP Version, IP Address ,and UDP Port fields, the client MUST update its mapping of the context ID to the provided IP Address and UDP Port.
-If the proxy, sends a datagram without the IP Version, IP Address and UDP Port fields, the client must use the mapping to identify which target it is receiving from.
+When a client sends a compression request capsule, the proxy registeres a mapping from Context ID to the provided target and port as long as the context ID in the Compression request is non-zero.

+When the proxy receives Datagram payloads from clients:

+If context is non-zero, it looks up the registered Context ID to target IP and Port information and sends to that target.

+If the Context ID is set to zero in a datagram, it parses IP and Port information and forwards UDP payload to that target.

 # Security Considerations